jborean93/pyspnego/tests/integration/README.md

 # Pyspnego Integration Tests

-This directory contains files that cna be used for more complex integration tests that aren't easily covered in CI.
+This directory contains files that can be used for more complex integration tests that aren't easily covered in CI.

 It current achieves this by creating a bunch of virtual machines using Vagrant, configuring those hosts using Ansible then running the tests on the various hosts using Ansible.